patel-zeel/blog-deprecated/_posts/2021-09-28-docker_cheatsheet.md

   3. ```--name``` generates a name for the container for easy reference in other commands
   4. ```--gpus all``` tells docker to use all GPUs available on host
   5. ```-m``` Restricts RAM usage
+  6. ```-it``` makes sure container awaits after starting instead of instantly shutting down if no startup scripts are configured.

 To create new container with default params:
 ```bash